Google Ads Budget for UK Small Businesses: What to Spend in 2026

 |---|---|---|

-Notice that law firms and HVAC companies have the highest click costs — that's because each new client is worth thousands of dollars to them.
+Notice that solicitors and heating companies have the highest click costs — that's because each new client is worth thousands of pounds to them.
 They can afford to spend more per click.
-Restaurants have low click costs but also lower order values, so the math works out.
+Restaurants have low click costs but also lower order values, so the maths works out.

 What Actually Affects Your Costs